-Brunch is a relatively new institution at this (also relatively new) Winter Park public house but it is indeed a match made in heaven.
-Cask & Larder is a SOUTHERN public house, you see, and the South slides as easily into brunch as your Maw-Maw into that creaky, old rocker on her porch.
+Brunch pairs with this Winter Park public house as beautifully as champagne and orange juice.
+Why?
+Because Cask & Larder is a SOUTHERN public house, and the South slides as easily into brunch as your Maw-Maw into that creaky, old rocker on her porch.
 Down-homey flavors and textures -- pork belly, boiled peanut soup, grits, cornbread and the like -- may look a little dressed-up for church so artfully placed on the clean white plates, but stay true to where they come from.
 Brunch, of course, is as much a time for cocktails as it is Hollandaise sauce and C&L's creative cocktail menu -- the citrusy Sunday Morning Coming Down, the bubbly-infused Whiskey Smash -- is almost as fun to read out loud as it is to sample. ((321) 280-4200)

 About A.D.
 Thompson